celestialdb/celestial/README.md

   * [Jira Clone]()

-# Celestial
+# What is Celestial

-[Redux Toolkit](https://github.com/reduxjs/redux-toolkit) is a  provides a rich set of tools to build fast, snappy frontends.
+[Redux Toolkit](https://github.com/reduxjs/redux-toolkit) provides a rich set of tools to build fast, snappy frontends.
 However, managing an in-house deployment is complex and requires expertise.
 Celestial gives you all the power of Redux Toolkit minus the hassle, making it simpler to build fast and snappy React apps.

-**Celestial wraps away the complexity of Redux Toolkit, exposing an intuitive hook-based interface for declarative server interaction and simplified state management.**
+**By generating your RTK definitions, Celestial wraps away the complexity of Redux Toolkit, exposing an intuitive hook-based interface for declarative server interaction and simplified state management.**

 > * Auto-generated query and mutation hooks for your backend with built in support for caching and optimistic update, and auto-syncing of client state with the server.